davidyack/CRMAutoNumber/README.md

 6) Edit the properties on the Auto Number step and set Sequence Name = Account

-7) Insert an Update step following the Auto Number Step
+7) Insert an Update Record step following the Auto Number Step

-8) Set the properties Account Number to the Next Value of the Auto Number Step
+8) Set the properties Account Number to the Next Value of the Auto Number Step (Use the Form Assistant Local Values)